 Program endorsement and quality assurance review

 SIRA requires providers to implement an internal quality assurance review of all work trial proposals.
-The provider must follow their service provision and internal quality assurance processes to confirm the work trial is appropriate for the trainee, the host employer is suitable, and that the application meets the SIRA work trial principles and requirements.
+The provider must follow their service provision and internal quality assurance processes to confirm the worker and employer meet eligibility and program requirements, the work trial is appropriate for the trainee, the host employer is suitable, and that the application meets the SIRA work trial principles.

 A work trial cannot commence without the appropriate review and confirmation that the proposal meets the work trial guidelines.